 If this option is true and the uid for the delivery process is provided by the transport, the initgroups() function is called when running the transport to ensure that any additional groups associated with the uid are set up.

 This option controls the size of messages passed through the transport.
-It is expanded before use; the result of the expansion must be a sequence of digits, optionally followed by K or M. If the expansion fails for any reason, including forced failure, or if the result is not of the required form, delivery is deferred.
-If the value is greater than zero and the size of a message exceeds this limit, the address is failed.
+It is expanded before use; any expansion failure causes delivery to be deferred.
+The result of the expansion must be a sequence of digits, optionally followed by K or M. If its value is greater than zero and the size of a message exceeds the limit, the address is failed.
 If there is any chance that the resulting bounce message could be routed to the same transport, you should ensure that return_size_limit is less than the transport's message_size_limit, as otherwise the bounce message will fail to get delivered.

 However, in some special cases you may want to treat a temporary local delivery as a failure associated with the domain, and not with a particular local part.
 (For example, if you are storing all mail for some domain in files.)
 You can do this by setting retry_use_local_part false.

 For all the local transports, its default value is true.
 For remote transports, the default value is false for tidiness, but changing the value has no effect on a remote transport in the current implementation.

 If this option is set, the string is expanded at transport time and replaces the existing return path (envelope sender) value in the copy of the message that is being delivered.
 An empty return path is permitted.
 This feature is designed for remote deliveries, where the value of this option is used in the SMTP MAIL command.
 If you set return_path for a local transport, the only effect is to change the address that is placed in the Return-path: header line, if one is added to the message (see the next option).